berkanlafci/berkanlafci/README.md

 ### Hi there 👋

-I am a postdoctoral researcher working on multi-view 3D reconstruction.
+I am a postdoctoral researcher working on multi-view 3D reconstruction under the supervision of Prof. Björn Menze.

+I completed my PhD about ultrasound and optoacoustic image reconstruction in January 2023.

 <!--
 **berkanlafci/berkanlafci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.